sophian3105/CS348/README.md

 - Assault type (R9): Sort by assault type
 - Worst Neighborhoods (R10): Top 3 neighborhoods by combined police/user reports.
 - User interface allowing users to perform the 5 features above
-- Fancy feature 1 (R11): Route safety analysis that analyzes the walking path between two locations in Toronto and determines safety and risk level
+- Fancy feature 1 (R11): Location safety analysis that analyzes the any location search in Toronto and determines safety and risk level
 - Fancy feature 2 (R12): Interactive map that shows the police and user reports in Toronto with heatmaps of areas with a lot of crimes.
 Underlying sql puts crimes in bins based on coordinates.

 ## Getting Started